 Why use employee training videos?

-- Reduced costs: You pay once for a training asset that can be provided many times to multiple employees.
+- Reduced ongoing costs: You pay once for a training asset that can be provided many times to multiple employees.
 Employees don’t need to travel and they can view videos conveniently from their office desk or home office.

 - Better engagement: Videos engage employees better than written documents and can be made interesting to keep viewers’ attention better than documents or lectures.
 With employees 75 percent more likely to watch a video than read a document, employee engagement is much more likely.